sudarshan2401/tp/docs/UserGuide.md

 ### Viewing a class : `view /c`

-Shows you the detailed information (class name, class schedule, enrolled student list) about a class onto the User Interface.
-Using this feature you will be able to have access to all the information you need to manage and edit your class and student information.
+Shows you detailed information (class name, class schedule, enrolled student list) about a class on the User Interface.
+Using this command you will be able to have access to all the information you need to manage and edit your class and student information.

 **Command Format:** `view /c CLASS_INDEX`